D1ngtalk/Yourcontrols-config-for-Fenixsim-A320/README.md

 ## How to use
 Please be sure you have to install the Yourcontrols.
 If you don't, you can find it [here](https://github.com/Sequal32/yourcontrols).

-Open your Yourcontrols directory, download the YAML file and put it into \{yourcontrols directory}\definitions\aircraft
+Open your Yourcontrols directory, download the YAML file and put it into /{yourcontrols directory}/definitions/aircraft

 And you can choose Fenixsim A320 in Yourcontrols!
 Enjoy it!
 ## Known issues